 - Especially in the rich world, ever increasing levels of GDP, consumption and resource utilization are no longer translating into increased human welfare (the Easterlin Paradox).

-- While greener technologies and consumption practices can reduce the consumption of resources and the generation of wastes, in many cases the benefits of such shifts will tend to be cancelled out by the Jevon’s Paradox or by further GDP growth.
+- While greener technologies and consumption practices can reduce the consumption of resources and the generation of wastes, in many cases the benefits of such shifts will tend to be cancelled out by the Jevon’s Paradox (e.g., with a more efficient car, people tend to drive further) or by further GDP growth.
 Rich countries can support sustainability by shifting to post-growth economic policies (focusing on human wellbeing rather than rising GDP).

-- While markets are an important human innovation, unless well-designed taxes, regulations and incentives are in place (e.g., carbon taxes and renewable portfolio standards), profit seeking firms will tend to deplete natural capital, to over-exploit common pool resources and to externalize costs.
+- While markets are an important human innovation, unless well-designed taxes, regulations and incentives are in place (e.g., carbon taxes and renewable portfolio standards), firms and individuals will tend to deplete natural capital, to over-exploit common pool resources and to externalize costs.

 - The neoclassical model of humans as atomistic and rational consumers with insatiable demands is deficient and should be replaced with a model more consistent with the empirical evidence that recognizes that humans can be both selfish and altruistic, that humans are social beings, and that consumption can both improve and undermine well being.